How to Calibrate Your Monitor for Better Color (Free and Hardware Methods)

 More free tools to check your setup.

-Test your monitor for dead pixels, stuck pixels, and screen uniformity with our professional color testing tool.
+Check your monitor for dead pixels, stuck pixels, and screen uniformity with a full-screen color test.

-Calibrate your monitor brightness and contrast using ANSI, PLUGE, and near-black/white test patterns.
+Calibrate monitor brightness and contrast with near-black, near-white, ANSI contrast, PLUGE, and white clipping patterns.

 Check your display color depth and view gradient test patterns to detect 8-bit vs 10-bit color banding.

-Test HDR display performance: peak brightness, shadow detail, contrast ratio, and color volume using Canvas-rendered test patterns.
+Check HDR setup, near-white clipping, shadow detail, contrast, and color volume using browser-rendered test patterns.

 Methodology: Test plates are rendered using HTML5 Canvas with pseudoisochromatic dot patterns.
 Numbers are composed of dots in one hue family against dots in a contrasting hue family.
 Pattern generation uses perceptual color space calculations to approximate clinical Ishihara plate properties.